Tata Elxsi Ltd (NSE: TATAELXSI) Q4 2026 Earnings Call dated Apr. 21, 2026

 Nitin Pai

 And maybe I can just add to that.
-I think in general the telecom industry, especially telcos, are actually at the forefront of deploying data centers, building the infrastructure and the connectivity that you need to deliver AI engine, AI.
-So to that extent in many ways I would say they are ahead of the curve, at least between industries in terms of being ready and being comfortable and already having sorted out some of the key questions around how do you deliver?
+I think in general, the telecom industry, especially telcos are actually at the forefront of deploying data centers, building the infrastructure and the connectivity that you need to deliver AI and Gen AI.
+So to that extent, in many ways, I would say they are ahead of the curve at least between industries in terms of being ready and being — in terms of being comfortable and already having sorted out some of the key questions around how do you deliver.

 Bhavik Mehta

 Got it.
-And just lastly, Gauravar, how should we think about the trajectory of margin from the project been increasing since the last three quarters, which is good to see.
-Should we continue to expect similar kind of expansion even next year or do you think it could slow down a bit given that most of the utilized in F26
+And just lastly, Gaurav, how should we think about the trajectory of margins because it’s been increasing since the last three quarters, which is good to see.
+Should we continue to expect similar kind of expansion even next year?
+Or do you think it could slow down a bit given that most of the was utilized in FY ’26.

 Gaurav Bajaj

-So Bhavik, I think we will have a sustained effort in terms of improvising our margins from here.
-Probably it will not have a huge uptick on a quarter to quarter basis.
-Probably it would be more gradual increase or the improvement that will happen on a quarter to quarter basis and also it needs to be tightly aligned with the top line growth.
+So Bhavik, I think we will have a sustained effort in terms of improving our margins from here.
+Probably it will not have an uptick on a quarter-to-quarter basis.
+Probably it would be more gradual increase or the improvement that will happen on a quarter-to-quarter basis.
+And also, it needs to be tightly aligned with the top line growth.
 So focus would be on the top line as well as the bottom line.
 But some of the margin will come back as we see some of the growth coming back and most of our verticals start to deliver on the top line.

-Having said that, of course there could be quarter where the margin can have a left or right shift depending upon some of the one timers and other events.
-For example, if whenever in the quarter we have to do a salary hikes, there could be an impact in those quarters for the margins.
-But overall if we have to see in a mid to long term probably.
-I think the idea is that if we can exit the next financial year, you know, somewhere near to 27% kind of a margin not for the full year but maybe to.
-For the exit of the, you know, this financial year quarter four
+Having said that, of course, there could be a quarter where the margin can have a left or right shift depending upon some of the onetimers and other events.
+For example, whenever in the quarter, we have to do a salary hikes, there could be an impact in those quarters for the margins.
+But overall, if we have to see in a mid- to long term, probably, I think the idea is that if we can exit the next financial year, somewhere near to 27% kind of a margin, not for the full year, but maybe for exit of the next — this financial year quarter four.

 Bhavik Mehta

-Is that clarification is 27% is at the EBITDA level or the PVD level.
+And just a clarification, is 27% at the EBITDA level or the PBT level?

 Gaurav Bajaj